ChanwooBrianKim/PatientZero-post-apocalypse-trade-hub/README.md

 5. **Access the App**

-- Navigate to http://localhost:3000 for the frontend, and backend at http://localhost:5000.
+- Navigate to http://localhost:3000 for the frontend, and backend (API) at http://localhost:5000.

 ## 💡 Usage